 California condors once ranged from British Columbia, Canada down to Baja California, Mexico.
 This range shrank with the increase of European settlers moving west.
 The causes of the decrease in condors included poisoning, shooting, habitat degradation, and the collection of eggs and feathers.
 By the late 1800s, naturalists were already making note of the California condors’ declining numbers and in 1967, at a population size of 60, they became the first ever officially listed endangered species.
 Despite this protection, their population continued to decrease and dropped to a low of 22 individuals in 1982.
 All wild condors were then trapped and placed in captive breeding programs in an effort to save the species from extinction.
 Wild releases were initiated in 1992 in Southern California but did not suceed so all birds were returned to captivity in 1994 for program re-evaluation.
 Wild released began in 1995.

 Each wild condor is outfitted with a visual ID tag and at least one radio transmitter.
 Some birds are also given GPS transmitters.
 These allow biologists to track the movements and behaviors of the flock using radio telemetry and GPS mapping.
+If you are interested in identifying or learning more about a tagged bird in the wild please visit CondorSpotter.

 A crucial part of any endangered species recovery program is documenting and addressing threats.
 Through tracking efforts, biologists are able to recover deceased condors from the field and submit them for necropsy and analysis in an attempt to determine the cause of death.
 Gaining an understanding of threats to the species assists the recovery program in addressing these hazards.